Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 Templates
 - Reduced output of the greenhouse to feed 2 kerbals for about 90 days.
 It just wasn't as fun with the greater yield, even though the math does support the higher output.
-- Added ExWorkshop module to the Fireworks to improve base productivity.
+- Added ExWorkshop module to the Fireworks to improve base productivity, and removed ExSurveyStation since it wasn't responding well to being loaded dynamically.

 Bug Fixes
 - The Hacienda Operations Manager now correctly labels its operations manager as Hacienda Operations.